alexandrnikitin/blog/_drafts/a-single-purpose-of-automated-testing.md

 There are many type of tests that varies by purpose, intention and scale:

 1. Unit tests - These verify units, the smallest piece of software.
 A class?
 I prefer to treat a method/function as a unit.
 This leads to more loosely coupled code.
-The purpose is to test a piece of code, any piece.
+The purpose is to test a piece of code, any piece that, in your opinion, needs to be tested.

 2. Component tests - These limit the scope to a component (module) and verify the business logic and how units interacts with each other.
 Tests performed through the public API of a component.
 The purpose is to test the logic the component is responsible for.